PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-05-03-rhel-kickstart.md

 ```

 > 📝You can read more about network configurations [in the official docs](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/sect-kickstart-syntax#sect-kickstart-commands)

+### User Creation
+I created my users in the initial installation, but you can create them manually in the file as well.
+As far as passwords for the users go they can be encrypted or plain text, if you want to encrypt them in the file [the offcial doc](https://access.redhat.com/solutions/44662) as well as this non-official doc [this](https://www.golinuxhub.com/2018/01/how-to-create-user-normal-and-root/) seem to be good sources on using Python to do that.

 ### Register with RedHat automatically
 Setting up your subscription (necessary to pull updates from the RH repos) is done via a "post install script" and it placed in a `%post%` block.
 Your username and password are required, they are saved in plain text in this file.